AnthonissenBert/Notes/SlingshotDnD/Factions/The shadow collective.md

 #### Goals and Ambitions

 Wealth, Money

+The Ebon Talon's ultimate ambition is to control the city's criminal underworld entirely, exerting influence over all aspects of its operations.
+They seek not only wealth and power but also to sow discord and chaos within the city, ensuring that their reign of darkness remains unchallenged.
 #### Methods and Strategies

 Steal from all people of all walks of life, rich, poor, doesn't matter